nocomplexity/SecurityArchitecture/091-designrules.rst

 Security and Privacy designs
 *************************************

-In order to provide you with the best reusable information when creating your designs, this section outlines some key design blueprints.
+In order to provide you with the best reusable information when creating your designs, this section outlines some key design blueprints and must do tips when creating solutions.

+.. include:: handling-privacy.rst

 How do I apply privacy by design
 =================================